Top 10 tips to registering a company online

 This is it: you’ve come up with an incredible idea for a business or decided to start contracting, you’ve got the means and you’ve got the ambition.

-Anybody can set up a business from their garage and start trading whenever they want to.
-But if you want to protect your personal finances and give your business the credibility it needs to succeed or to give yourself more contracting opportunities, you’re going to want to register your business as a limited company.
+Anybody can set up a business and start trading whenever they want to.
+But if you want to protect your personal finances, give your business the credibility it needs to succeed, and give yourself more contracting opportunities, you’re going to want to register your business as a limited company.

-It’s pretty simple to set up a UK company online.
+Setting up a UK company online is extremely simple (and quick).
 But there are a few important things you’ve got to bear in mind before you hop right into the deep end.

-This guide will walk you through our top 10 tips to help you register a company online in record time – summary provided by company formation specialists 1st Formations.
+This guide will walk you through our top 10 tips to help you register a company online in a matter of hours – summary provided by company formation specialists 1st Formations.